mintpepper95/KnowledgeIsPower/Javascript/Basic data types.md

 // filter
-// returns a new array that satisfies the filtering condition
+// returns a new array that satisfies the filtering condition, so it returns an array
+// find returns the first element